code-a11ly/learning/README.md

  - A computer
  - A text editor
-    - I recommend vscode or sublime cause both are free and simple to use
+    - I recommend VSCode or SublimeText
+ - A web browser
+    - For JavaScript and PHP

 ### :mag_right: What you will find here?